 Author – Garima Verma

 Water is essential for most all the living organisms on the earth.
 While water is abundantly available on earth, pure drinking water is becoming scarce due to human activity and pollution.
-This has led to the present day crisis where most of the urban households and industries need to use water treating systems to access to pure water.
-However, most of the population who live in rural areas cannot afford these high cost technologies and are forced to use contaminated water.
+This has led to the present day crisis where most of the urban households and industries need to use water filtering systems to access to pure water.
+However, most of the population who live in rural areas cannot afford these high-cost technologies and are forced to use contaminated water.

 There are more than 140 million people in India who still drink water that is contaminated by bacteria, toxic chemicals and other pollutants.
 We need technologies that are easy to use and can be operated without much technical know-how.
 Fortunately, there are some low-cost water filtering ideas that improve the water quality drastically.
 There is a need to popularize these innovative household low cost water filtering ideas in India:

 The cheapest and the most easily available filter material is cloth.
 Fabric material such as linen, cotton, polyester and other fabrics are typically used by villagers for filtering water.
 These clothes are folded into layers to be placed on top of a water pot and water is poured into it to strain out dust and other contaminants.
 This filter is very cheap but not that effective in removing micro-organisms and chemical contaminants of below 2 microns size.
 To solve this problem, water can be boiled after filtering.

 The Water Cone is a simple desalination method to get pure water from brackish water.
 In the purifying process, water is evaporated to remove salt and then recollected by condensation.
 Sunlight is the energy source for evaporation.
 This will produce more than 2 liters of water per day.
 The cone material is ultra-violet ray (UV) resistant and is made up of non-toxic polycarbonate plastic, which is ultraviolet ray (UV) resistant.
 Lifespan of this cone would be 5-7 years.
 This instrument costs around INR1500.

 Biosand Water Filter